wp-plugins/woocommerce-compare-products/readme.txt

 Update now for full compatibility with soon to be released WooCommerce version 2.1 - backward compatible to version 2.0

 = 2.1.8 =
-Major Upgrade – Plugin converted to the a3rev plugin framework.
+Major Upgrade.
+Plugin converted to the a3rev plugin framework.
 100% WP 3.8.0 and Woo 2.0.20 compatible.
 14 x new * Features, 7 x * Tweaks.

 = 2.1.7 =
 Upgrade now for full compatibility with WP 3.7.1 and WooCommerce 2.0.19 plus 2 bug fixes.